couchbaselabs/docs-ng/content/couchbase-sdk-java-1.3/using-the-apis.markdown

 Make sure that the view is deployed to production and available on the target cluster.
 Note that since it's expected that if the `View` object is found, a subsequent 404 on the `query` method is retried (because it could indicate a temporary error).

-If we construct a invalid `View` object intentionally and query the server, we'll see the following:
+If you construct an invalid `View` object intentionally and query the server, you'll see the following:

 ```java
 client.asyncQuery(